donlapark/Dirichlet-Mechanism/README.md

                                                         num_bins=10,
                                                         seed=seed)

 # Create a new sampler with (epsilon, lambda)-RDP.
-One of
+Currently, we have:
 # 1. DirichletMechanism
 # 2. GaussianMechanism
 # 3. LaplaceMechanism